BillyDM/bit_mask_ring_buf/README.md

 This crate has no consumer/producer logic, and is meant to be used as a raw data structure or a base for other data structures.

-Note, this crate has not been tested in a production environment yet and should not be relied on for mission-critical or security tasks.
+Note, this crate has not been tested in a production environment yet and should not be relied on for mission-critical or security tasks yet.
 If you find any bugs, please let me know!

 ## Example
 ```rust